KasparEtter/ef1p/pages/email/email.md

 this procedure authenticates the sender's domain.

 So how do you create the SPF record for your domain?
-If you don't run your email server yourself, your SPF record will consist of:
+If you don't run your mail servers yourself, your SPF record will consist of:
 - [**Version**](https://datatracker.ietf.org/doc/html/rfc7208#section-4.5):
   Every SPF record has to start with `v=spf1`.
 - [**Includes**](https://datatracker.ietf.org/doc/html/rfc7208#section-5.2):
-  An SPF record can `include` the IP addresses of another SPF record.
+  An SPF record can include the IP addresses of another SPF record.
   Search for the appropriate record from your mailbox provider.
   For example, put `include:_spf.google.com` ([source](https://support.google.com/a/answer/33786))
   into your SPF record if you use [Google Workspace](https://workspace.google.com/products/gmail/).